Jin Haoxiang

-Jin Haoxiang (金浩翔; born 14 June 1999) is a Chinese footballer currently playing as a defender for Zhejiang.
+Jin Haoxiang (金浩翔; born 14 June 1999) is a Chinese footballer currently playing as a defender for Hangzhou Linping Wuyue.

 Club career

-In 2018 Jin Haoxiang would be promoted to the senior team of Zhejiang and would make his debut on 25 August 2018 in a league game against Liaoning F.C. in a 2-2 draw.
+In 2018 Jin Haoxiang would be promoted to the senior team of Zhejiang FC and would make his debut on 25 August 2018 in a league game against Liaoning FC in a 2-2 draw.
 The following season he would be loaned out to third tier club Fujian Tianxin to gain more playing time.
 On his return, he would be used sparingly within the team as they renamed themselves Zhejiang Professional.
 He would be a squad player as the club gained promotion to the top tier at the end of the 2021 campaign.
 Once again, Jin would be loaned out to a third tier club in Hainan Star throughout the 2022 China League Two campaign.